JosephMossman/Splunk_SOC_Assignment/README.md

     - An advantage of a statistical chart is a concise list of the top users accused of suspicious activity.
 A disadvantage of the statistical chart is that it shows a cumulative perspective of data while other approaches to data representation show a shorter, more specific perspective of data.

-### Apache WebServer Logs
+### Apache Web Server Logs

 Load the logs in your Splunk environment.

-Select all default options provided.
+- Select all default options provided.

-Important: For the time range, always select All Time.
+- **Important**: For the time range, always select **All Time**.

 Now you will review the reports you created in Part 1 and analyze the results.

-Report Analysis for Methods
+#### Report Analysis for Methods

-Access the Reports tab and select Yours to view the reports created from Part 1.
+1. Access the **Reports** tab and select **Yours** to view the reports created from Part 1.

-Select the report that analyzes the different HTTP methods.
+2. Select the report that analyzes the different HTTP methods.

-Select Edit > Open in Search.
+3. Select **Edit** > **Open in Search**.

-Take note of the percent/count of the various methods.
+4. Take note of the percent/count of the various methods.

-Change the source from: source=apache_logs.txt to source="apache_attack_logs.txt.
+5. Change the source from: `source=apache_logs.txt` to `source="apache_attack_logs.txt"`.

-Select Save.
+6. Select **Save**.

 Review the updated results and answer the following questions:

+ `source="apache_logs.txt" | top method

+ ![

+ `

+ ![

-Did you detect any suspicious changes in HTTP methods?
+- Did you detect any suspicious changes in HTTP methods?
 If so which one?

-Get: Yes, there was a suspicious decrease in GET activity by 29%.
+    - Get: Yes, there was a suspicious decrease in GET activity by 29%.
-Post: Yes, there was a suspicious increase in POST activity by 29%.
+    - Post: Yes, there was a suspicious increase in POST activity by 29%.

-What is that method used for?
+- What is that method used for?

-POST is used to submit or update information to a web server.
+    - POST is used to submit or update information to a web server.

-Report Analysis for Referrer Domains
+#### Report Analysis for Referrer Domains

-Access the Reports tab and select Yours to view the reports created from Part 1.
+1. Access the **Reports** tab and select **Yours** to view the reports created from Part 1.

-Select the report that analyzes the different referrer domains.
+2. Select the report that analyzes the different referrer domains.

-Select Edit > Open in Search.
+3. Select **Edit** > **Open in Search**.

-Take note of the different referrer domains.
+4. Take note of the different referrer domains.

-Change the source from: source=apache_logs.txt to source="apache_attack_logs.txt.
+5. Change the source from: `source=apache_logs.txt` to `source="apache_attack_logs.txt"`.

-Select Save.
+6. Select **Save**.

 Review the updated results, and answer the following question:

+ `

+ ![

+ `

+ ![

-Did you detect any suspicious changes in referrer domains?
+- Did you detect any suspicious changes in referrer domains?

-There were no suspicious referrer domains during the attack.
+    - There were no suspicious referrer domains during the attack.

-Report Analysis for HTTP Response Codes
+#### Report Analysis for HTTP Response Codes

-Access the Reports tab and select Yours to view the reports created from Part 1.
+1. Access the **Reports** tab and select **Yours** to view the reports created from Part 1.

-Select the report that analyzes the different HTTP response codes.
+2. Select the report that analyzes the different HTTP response codes.

-Select Edit > Open in Search.
+3. Select **Edit** > **Open in Search**.

-Take a note of the different HTTP response codes.
+4. Take a note of the different HTTP response codes.

-Change the source from: source=apache_logs.txt to source="apache_attack_logs.txt.
+5. Change the source from: `source=apache_logs.txt` to `source="apache_attack_logs.txt"`.

-Select Save.
+6. Select **Save**.

 Review the updated results and answer the following question:

+ `

+ ![

+ `
+ ![

-Did you detect any suspicious changes in HTTP response codes?
+- Did you detect any suspicious changes in HTTP response codes?

-There are several small changes overall, but the most suspicious change detected was the 404 response code increasing from 2% to 15%.
+    - There are several small changes overall, but the most suspicious change detected was the 404 response code increasing from 2% to 15%.

 Now you will review the alerts you created in Part 1 and analyze the results.

-**Alert Analysis for International Activity**
+#### Alert Analysis for International Activity

-Access the Alerts tab and select Yours to view the alerts created in Part 1.
+1. Access the **Alerts** tab and select **Yours** to view the alerts created in Part 1.

-Select the alert of suspicious volume of international activity.
+2. Select the alert of suspicious volume of international activity.

-Select Open in Search.
+3. Select **Open in Search**.

-Change the source from: source=apache_logs.txt to source="apache_attack_logs.txt.
+4. Change the source from: `source=apache_logs.txt` to `source="apache_attack_logs.txt"`.

 Review the updated results and answer the following questions:

+ `

+ ![

+ `

+ ![

-Did you detect a suspicious volume of international activity?
+- Did you detect a suspicious volume of international activity?

-Yes, there was a suspicious volume of activity in Ukraine at 8:00 p.m. on March 25th.
+    - Yes, there was a suspicious volume of activity in Ukraine at 8:00 p.m. on March 25th.

-If so, what was the count of the hour it occurred in?
+- If so, what was the count of the hour it occurred in?

-Ukraine had a count of 1,369 events during the 8:00 p.m. attack.
+    - Ukraine had a count of 1,369 events during the 8:00 p.m. attack.

-Would your alert be triggered for this activity?
+- Would your alert be triggered for this activity?

-Yes, the alert is within the trigger threshold.
+    - Yes, the alert is within the trigger threshold.

-After reviewing, would you change the threshold you previously selected?
+- After reviewing, would you change the threshold you previously selected?

-No change in threshold necessary.
+    - No change in threshold necessary.

-**Alert Analysis for HTTP POST Activity**
+#### Alert Analysis for HTTP POST Activity

-Access the Alerts tab and select Yours to view the alerts created in Part 1.
+1. Access the **Alerts** tab and select **Yours** to view the alerts created in Part 1.

-Select the alert of suspicious volume of HTTP POST activity.
+2. Select the alert of suspicious volume of HTTP POST activity.

-Select Open in Search.
+3. Select **Open in Search**.

-Change the source from: source=apache_logs.txt to source="apache_attack_logs.txt.
+4. Change the source from: `source=apache_logs.txt` to `source="apache_attack_logs.txt"`.

 Review the updated results, and answer the following questions:

+ `

+ ![

+ `

+ ![

-Did you detect any suspicious volume of HTTP POST activity?
+- Did you detect any suspicious volume of HTTP POST activity?

-Yes, there was a suspicious increase of POST method activities.
+    - Yes, there was a suspicious increase of POST method activities.

-If so, what was the count of the hour it occurred in?
+- If so, what was the count of the hour it occurred in?

-There was a total count of 1,296 events at 8:00 p.m.
+    - There was a total count of 1,296 events at 8:00 p.m.

-When did it occur?
+- When did it occur?

-The event occurred at 8:00 p.m. on Wednesday, March 25th.
+    - The event occurred at 8:00 p.m. on Wednesday, March 25th.

-After reviewing, would you change the threshold that you previously selected?
+- After reviewing, would you change the threshold that you previously selected?

-No change in threshold necessary.
+    - No change in threshold necessary.

 Now you will set up a dashboard and analyze the results.

-**Dashboard Setup**
+#### Dashboard Setup

 Access the dashboard for Apache WebServer Monitoring.